 How can I make choices about data collection?

-You can make choices about how data about is used on the settings page for your account.
+You can make choices about how data about you is used on the settings page for your account.
 When a forum uses access restrictions that vary by category, you can choose who will see your post by choosing the appropriate category.

 CDCK does not respond to the Do Not Track HTTP header.